-Figure 23-3 shows the Boundary-scan Cell for a bi-directional port pin.
-The pull-up function is disabled during Boundary-scan when the JTAG IC contains EXTEST or SAMPLE_PRELOAD.
-The cell consists of a bi-directional pin cell that combines the three signals Output Control - OCxn, Output Data - ODxn, and Input Data - IDxn, into only a two-stage Shift Register.
+Figure 23-3 shows the boundary-scan cell for a bi-directional port pin.
+The pull-up function is disabled during boundary-scan when the JTAG IC contains EXTEST or SAMPLE_PRELOAD.
+The cell consists of a bi-directional pin cell that combines the three signals output control - OCxn, output data - ODxn, and input data - IDxn, into only a two-stage shift register.
 The port and pin indexes are not used in the following description

-The Boundary-scan logic is not included in the figures in the datasheet.
-Figure 23-4 shows a simple digital port pin as described in the section "I/O-Ports" on page 72.
-The Boundary-scan details from Figure 23-3 replaces the dashed box in Figure 23-4.
+The boundary-scan logic is not included in the figures in the datasheet.
+Figure 23-4 on page 229 shows a simple digital port pin as described in Section 12.
+"I/O-Ports" on page 56.
+The boundary-scan details from Figure 23-3 replaces the dashed box in Figure 23-4 on page 229.

-When no alternate port function is present, the Input Data - ID - corresponds to the PINxn Register value (but ID has no synchronizer), Output Data corresponds to the PORT Register, Output Control corresponds to the Data Direction - DD Register, and the Pull-up Enable - PUExn - corresponds to logic expression $\overline{\text{PUD}} \cdot \overline{\text{DDxn}} \cdot \text{PORTxn}$.
+When no alternate port function is present, the input data - ID - corresponds to the PINxn register value (but ID has no synchronizer), output data corresponds to the PORT register, output control corresponds to the data direction - DD register, and the pull-up enable - PUExn - corresponds to logic expression PUD · DDxn · PORTxn.

-Digital alternate port functions are connected outside the dotted box in Figure 23-4 to make the scan chain read the actual pin value.
+Digital alternate port functions are connected outside the dotted box in Figure 23-4 on page 229 to make the scan chain read the actual pin value.
 For analog function, there is a direct connection from the external pin to the analog circuit.
 There is no scan chain on the interface between the digital and the analog circuitry, but some digital control signal to analog circuitry are turned off to avoid driving contention on the pads.